Suhail150508/Support_Ticket_System/README.md

 ## About Laravel

+<h1>Flow the instructions</h1>
-"First, create a customer.
-Then, create a ticket.
+"First, register a customer.
+Then, create a ticket from customer panel or dashboard.
 Finally, check the other functionalities."